ehpc-lab/docker-conda-course/README.md

 ```
 docker pull <NAME>
 ```
-* The Docker image NAME is accessible in the Docker hub website.
+* The Docker image NAME is accessible on the Docker hub website.

 An example of the docker pull command:
 ```